seymenbahtiyar/UiPath_Code_Review_Checklist/README.md

 ## Dev Ops

 - [x] All code is contained in source control (GitHub, GitLab, Fileserver etc.)
-- [x] CI/CD is configured for this automation
+- [x] CI/CD is configured for this automation (Jenkins, Azure etc. , if necessary)